 Ensure you have a Well-Stocked Medicine Cupboard

-If you do succumb to the winter bugs, having a well-stocked medicine cabinet will ensure you don’t have to venture out in search of supplies when the need arises.
+Having a well-stocked medicine cabinet will ensure you don’t have to venture out in search of supplies when the need arises.

 Being able to lay your hands on a simple cold remedy or headache relief before it takes hold can ensure faster recovery and help you get on with your working day.
-When you do venture out, regular use of hand sanitiser can also help to prevent you collecting germs when you are out and about.
+When you do venture out, regular use of hand sanitiser can also help to prevent you from collecting germs when you are out and about.

 There is nothing worse than getting sick and having to worry about how you are going to be able to afford treatment.

 Remote employees will likely be given some kind of insurance coverage by their employer.
 While this is great, it is only a start.
 You need to ensure that all your health needs are covered.
 You also need to ensure that the coverage is adequate.

 Insurance plans designed for freelancers are becoming more common which is good news as health insurance can be very expensive in some countries.
 We have talked about the insurance needs of freelancers in a previous article.
 Just remember that as a freelancer getting sick is doubly expensive because you do not get paid if you cannot work.